 The Compton effect is among the possible interactions between light and matter.
-After this process the wavelength of the photon increases and the traveling direction changes.
+After this process, the wavelength of the photon increases, and the traveling direction changes.
 It is one of the phenomena which confirm the corpuscular nature of light.

 When the photon collides with another particle, let's say an electron, its propagating direction can change.
-The process can be described as a classical elastic collision between two bodies, which means that both energy and momentum are conserved.
+We can describe the process as a classical elastic collision between two bodies, meaning that energy and momentum are conserved.
 If the electron is free or weakly bonded in the atom, we can assume that all of the initial energy comes from the incident photon.
-This assumption is well satisfied for X-rays, for which Compton effect plays an important role.
+This assumption is well satisfied for X-rays, for which the Compton effect plays an important role.

 Wavelength extension formula

-Δλ = h / (m * c) * (1 - cos(θ)),
+Δλ = h / (m × c) × (1 - cos(θ)),

-h = 6.62607 * 10⁻³⁴ J/sis the Planck constant,
+h = 6.62607 × 10⁻³⁴ J/sis the Planck constant;

-mis the mass of a particle,
+mis the mass of a particle;

-c = 299 792 458 m/sis the speed of light,
+c = 299 792 458 m/sis the speed of light; and

 θis the angle between the directions of scattered and incident rays.

 h / (m × c) is a Compton wavelength of the object which causes the scattering.
 You can find more information about this topic in Omni's Compton wavelength calculator.